spiral/docs/basics/quick-start.md

 > You can see the JSON of all the posts using `http://localhost:8080/api/post`.

 ### Data Grid
-An approached provided above has its limitation since you have to paginate, filter and order the result manually.
+An approach provided above has its limitations since you have to paginate, filter, and order the result manually.
 Use the [Data Grid component](/component/data-grid.md) to handle data formatting for you:

 ```bash